-The HKNC instructors are continuing to work with a variety of students with varying degrees of deaf-blindness.
+The HKNC instructors are continuing to work with a variety of participants with varying degrees of being DeafBlind.
 Here are some of their techniques:

-• Students who use the screen-reading software JAWS - using JAWS tandem feature to remote into the student’s computer to either view their screen while providing instruction or be able to access the student's screen via a braille display.
+• Participants who use the screen-reading software JAWS – using JAWS tandem feature to remote into the participant’s computer to either view their screen while providing instruction or be able to access the participant’s screen via a braille display.

-• Zoom or Sorenson Videophone with captioning can be used to communicate with our students who are deaf and visually impaired.
+• Zoom or Sorenson Videophone with captioning can be used to communicate with our participants who are deaf and have vision loss.
 They are instructed how to configure their computers using their iPhone to take a picture of the monitor and send it to their instructor as a text message with the picture.
 The instructor then opens the text with the picture, takes a screenshot and circles what needs to be selected and then sends the picture back to them.
-We have success with setting up Zoom this way on a computer, installing e-mail into the Mail application on an iMac and supporting a student with configuring accessibility features on his or her iPhone.
+We have success with setting up Zoom this way on a computer, installing e-mail into the Mail application on an iMac and supporting a participant with configuring accessibility features on his or her iPhone.

-• Some students who are deaf and do not have enough usable vision to access Zoom or VP requested the assistance of the natural supports in his or her home such as a roommate or family member.
-These natural supports have made it possible for the student to join individual classes as well as group classes.
-Be sure and check the HKNC website for a video on accessible Zoom Conferencing at https://www.helenkeller.org/hknc/publications
+• Some participants who are deaf and do not have enough usable vision to access Zoom or VP requested the assistance of the natural supports in his or her home such as a roommate or family member.
+These natural supports have made it possible for the participant to join individual classes as well as group classes.
+Be sure to check out the resource on accessible Zoom Conferencing on our HKNC website!

 The instructors have had wonderful support from the HKNC interpreters who go above and beyond to accommodate the specific communication needs of the participants.
 They are also appreciative of the friends and family members who live with a participant as they provide access via tactile ASL and copy sign what is being interpreted by our interpreters.

-One student is working on using the iPhone with Seeing AI and the mail app.
+One participant is working on using the iPhone with Seeing AI and the mail app.
 Two instructors follow along – one on his braille display and the other on the iPhone.

-A student uses his new laptop with ZoomText Fusion and a Focus 40 braille display to read his homework from his communications class with his instructor.
-Another student learned how to use Sprint IP Relay and downloaded applications that she will be using to learn braille in her communications classes.
+A participant uses his new laptop with ZoomText Fusion and a Focus 40 braille display to read his homework from his communications class with his instructor.
+Another participant learned how to use Sprint IP Relay and downloaded applications that she will be using to learn braille in her communications classes.
 She is also learning how to take a screenshot with her MacBook.

-• Rosemary Kurtz, a senior instructor the Communications Learning Department is teaching braille to two students remotely.
-One, who is able to hear with aids, uses a Focus 14 to practice braille paired with an iPhone 10 so Rosemary can check the student’s work using her own iPhone.
-The student is employed and has no time for homework so she does a lot of practicing on her own and makes a point of writing a lot of emails for work and to her friends to practice her braille skills.
+• Rosemary Kurtz, a senior instructor the Communications Learning Department is teaching braille to two participants remotely.
+One, who is able to hear with aids, uses a Focus 14 to practice braille paired with an iPhone 10 so Rosemary can check the participant’s work using her own iPhone.
+The participant is employed and has no time for homework so she does a lot of practicing on her own and makes a point of writing a lot of emails for work and to her friends to practice her braille skills.

-• Rosemary also works on remote braille instruction with another student who is fully deaf-blind.
-Rosemary emails him sentences to braille and the student brailles them on his Perkins brailler.
+• Rosemary also works on remote braille instruction with another participant who is fully DeafBlind.
+Rosemary emails him sentences to braille and the participant brailles them on his Perkins brailler.
 His roommate, who acts as his communication facilitator, photographs the brailled pages and emails them to Rosemary for correction before the next class.
-That way Rosemary has a visual copy and her student has his tactile copy for them both to work from.
+That way Rosemary has a visual copy and her participant has his tactile copy for them both to work from.

-The summer Advocacy in the Deaf-Blind World (ADBW) virtual classes had 18 students learning advocacy strategies from each other guided by deaf-blind mentors.
-“I found the experience of seeing and discussing matters with others who share deaf-blindness priceless and confirming,” explains one student.
-The ADBW curriculum was designed by deaf-blind staff at HKNC to provide other deaf-blind people with the information and tools that they need to advocate for themselves across many aspects of their lives from securing qualified interpreters to accessing transportation and SSP services.
-Says one student, “I look forward to share what I learned with fellow members of my Duel Sensory Impairment Chapter of the NFB.
-Doing so will give us all a much better understanding of our rights and ways to advocate for ourselves.”
+The summer Advocacy in the Deaf-Blind World (ADBW) virtual classes had 18 participants learning advocacy strategies from each other guided by DeafBlind mentors.
+“I found the experience of seeing and discussing matters with others who share deaf-blindness priceless and confirming,” explains one participant.
+The ADBW curriculum was designed by DeafBlind staff at HKNC to provide other DeafBlind people with the information and tools that they need to advocate for themselves across many aspects of their lives from securing qualified interpreters to accessing transportation and SSP services.
+“I look forward to share what I learned with fellow members of my Duel Sensory Impairment Chapter of the NFB.
+Doing so will give us all a much better understanding of our rights and ways to advocate for ourselves” says one participant.

 HKNC SUMMER YOUTH PROGRAMS

-This summer’s two-week M-POWER program (My Pursuit of Work, Empowerment and Resources) was offered to the traditional high school age students.
-However a “new” M-POWER virtual program was also offered to a group of 14-15 year old youths.
+This summer’s two-week M-POWER program (My Pursuit of Work, Empowerment and Resources) was offered to the traditional high school age participants.
+However a “new” M-POWER virtual program was also offered to a group of 14–15-year-old youths.
 The curriculum, adapted for this younger age group, followed the same outcome/skill areas as the regular M-POWER program.
 It included major areas of Pre-Employment Transition Services including job exploration, counseling, work-based learning experiences, counseling on post-secondary educational opportunities, workplace readiness training and self-advocacy.
-Students also learned skills in the core areas of orientation and mobility, communication, independent living and adaptive technology.
-M-POWER also includes: peer mentoring opportunities, job shadowing and learning and sharpening readiness skills that lead to employment.
+Participants also learned skills in the core areas of orientation and mobility, communication, independent living and adaptive technology.
+M-POWER also includes peer mentoring opportunities, job shadowing and learning and sharpening readiness skills that lead to employment.

-For more information go to https://www.helenkeller.org/hknc/youth-programs or contact your regional representative https://www.helenkeller.org/hknc/nationwide-services
+For more information go to our Youth Programs webpage or contact your regional representative.

 AN EXCITING NEW APP UNVEILED